 Eliminate errors and frustrating rework associated with sloppy paperwork.
 Use preconfigured smart eForms and guided eSignatures to eliminate errors like missing data and signatures.
 It is important to have the customer review information and input their own details as if they are on a website, without the clutter of PDFs and irrelevant information.

 During the claims process, a policyholder is anxious to get paid as soon as they can, and Insurance companies want to reduce the time it takes to pay claims and limit ALE.
 By having an agent talk through the process and allow the claimant to accurately fill out paperwork, take photos, verify ID, and submit payment details.

 #4 Reduce Customer Rework, Legal & Compliance Issues with eSignatures

-Audited, court-admissible documented client interactions surpass ESIGN regulation and enable insurance professionals to execute binding policies with unparalleled simplicity: customers can sign policies from their mobile phone with their finger.
+Audited, court-admissible, documented client interactions surpass ESIGN regulation and enable insurance professionals to execute binding policies with unparalleled simplicity: customers can sign policies from their mobile phones with a swipe of the finger.